ioccc-src/winner/bugs.md

-Entries with this status should NOT be touched (unless they have another status that suggests that _that_ issue can be changed): they are system specific by design or are other things that are not actually bugs even if they appear to be.
+Entries with this status should NOT be touched (unless they have another status that suggests that _that_ issue can be changed): they are system specific by design or are other things that are not actually bugs or bugs even if they appear to be.
+Or they might be documented bugs or things that simply are part of the entry.
+Nonetheless they are noteworthy.
-But are noteworthy nonetheless.

 NOTE: the definition of this status changed over time.
 At one point it was when something was noted by the author, the judges, a consequence of earlier